Skip to main content

 ADVERTISEMENT

 Cook previously served as president of the MGBCA from 2016-18 and is currently listed as the organization’s executive director.
-He has spent the last 17 years as a social studies education teacher at Maple Grove High and is listed as a member of the Osseo City Council.
+He has spent the last 17 years as a social studies teacher at Maple Grove High and is listed as a member of the Osseo City Council.

 About the Author